10 Ways to Support Your Pet’s Immune System

 2. Go organic as much as possible

 Pesticide and herbicide residues are found on over 50% of produce and even higher percentages of grains.
-These are chemicals designed to kill living organisms – we want to minimize our dogs’ exposure to such compounds.
+These are chemicals designed to kill living organisms – we want to minimize our pets’ exposure to such compounds.
 In multiple studies, organic foods have been shown to have higher nutrient values than their conventional counterparts as well.
-Organic foods offer nutritional benefits for a strong immune system and are worth investing in for your dog’s immune health.

 3. Clean, fresh water

 Depending on where you live, the tap water can be anywhere from almost acceptable to fairly toxic.
-The fluoride and chlorine, as well as any bacteria from harmful water, add stress to your companion’s elimination system.
+The fluoride and chlorine add stress your companion’s elimination system.
 Filtered water is best, followed by bottled water and spring water.
-Dogs that eat a raw food diet receive a good deal of the moisture they need from their food.
-Having clean and fresh water will help boost your dog's immune function.
+Dogs, and especially cats, that eat a raw food diet receive a good deal of the moisture they need from their food.

 4. Avoid Chemical Insecticides & Flea Treatments